MazzinWX/Workshop-docker/03-tutorial_2_docker-images_en.md

 The next step is to create an image with this app.
 This app is written in python, so we'll use Python 3, but more specifically, we'll use `python:3-onbuild` version.
-The `onbuild` means that automation are included.
+The `onbuild` means that some automation are included.
 A bit like an install script.
 Here, it'll COPY a `requirements.txt` file, RUN `pip install` and COPY current directory into `/usr/src/app`

 We need now a Dockerfile!